 The evaluation of all the Directors and the Board as a whole was conducted based on the criteria and framework adopted by the Board.
 The evaluation process has been explained in the Corporate Governance Report which forms part of the Annual Report.
-The Board approved the evaluation process results as collated by the Nomination & Remuneration Committee of the Company
+The Board approved the evaluation process results as collated by the Nomination & Remuneration Committee of the Company is not ascertainable.
+Further, on discussion with management, we came to know that a person fraudulently has withdrawn revenue accrued to the company by illegally uploading his own beneficiary account in AdSense account in YouTube Channel in place of company name (real beneficiary) as confirmed by the representor to YouTube on behalf of the company.
+The representor has suggested to file a police complain and has provided all details of the person illegally claiming company's YouTube Channel.
+The filings of police complain is under process as on the date of report.

-ADEQUACY OF INTERNAL FINANCIAL CONTROL
+ADEQUACY OF INTERNAL FINANCIAL CONTROL:

 Your Company Internal Financial Control System are Commensurate with the nature, size and complexity of the Business and Operations.
-They are routinely tested and certified by Internal Auditors.
-Significant Audit Observation and the Follow up actions are reported to the Audit Committee.
+They are routinely tested and certified by Internal Audito' Significant Audit Observation and the Follow up actions are reported to the Audit Committee.